saadmansakib47/Algorithms-CSE-4404-/2DPF Brute Force README.md

 3. If the current element satisfies the peak condition, it is a peak.
 4. Return the coordinates of the first peak element found.

+## Time Complexity
+O(m * n), where m is the number of rows and n is the number of columns in the 2D matrix.

 ### Pseudocode

 ```plaintext